Yosemite Climber’s Credo

 The intention of the Climber’s Credo is to provide the Yosemite climbing community and land managers with a powerful tool to promote Yosemite’s minimum impact climbing ethics and inspire the following critical values to protect the Park’s Wilderness and climbing culture.

-Embrace the Yosemite Climber’s Credo:
+Embrace the Yosemite Climber’s Credo!

 Show Respect